Vacon Sartirani:

 “Brain Spyware”

 Emotiv and NeuroSky both have “app stores,” where users of the devices can download third-party applications.
-The applications use a common API for access to the EEG device.
+The applications use a common API for access to the EEG device.“In the case of the EEG devices, this API provides unrestricted access to the raw EEG signal,” write the researchers.
+“Furthermore, such applications have complete control over the stimuli that can be presented to the users.”

 The researchers envision a scenario in which a potential malicious attacker could write “brain spyware” to harvest private information from the user, which could be legitimately downloaded as an app.